Kattis/problem-package-format/readme.md

 whitespace changing differences, but this can be made strict.
 Also, floating-point outputs can be judged to be correct within some specified tolerance (relative or absolute), which is really nice.

+## Development notes

+Run this website locally using `bundle exec jekyll serve` from the repository root.

+`bundle` is a Ruby package manager and can be installed with the `ruby-bundler` package.
+Run `bundle install` from the repository root to install the gems needed to build the website.